How To Use Body Scrub

 How to Use Body Scrub?

-Knowing how to use body scrub the right way will make your skin supple.
-The process is in simple steps, and it'll take you nothing to get it right on your first try.
+Knowing how to use a body scrub correctly will make your skin supple.
+The process is in simple steps, so you get it right on your first try.

 Prep Your Skin

-The key to getting the best results out of exfoliating is making sure your skin is cleansed properly.
-To magic in getting your body scrub to work perfectly is getting your skin pores opened, so the dead skin cells can remove easily.
+The key to getting the best results from exfoliating is ensuring your skin is cleansed properly.
+Body scrub works magic by opening your skin pores and removing dead skin cells.

-You can decide to soak yourself in a bathtub full of lukewarm water for 10 minutes, or you can decide to take a bath.
-Regardless of what you decide, ensure you have wet/damp skin before you exfoliate.
+Enjoy a soak in a bathtub of lukewarm water for 10 minutes, or take a shower.
+Whatever you decide, it's best to exfoliate with wet/damp skin.

-It doesn't matter what skin type you have, it's important you are mindful of the water's temperature, so you don't use hot water to soak your skin.
-Yes, you might feel it'll help de-stress, but you'll only strip your body of its natural oils.
+It doesn't matter what skin type you have; it's important you are mindful of the water's temperature.
+Avoid using hot water to soak your skin.
+Yes, you might feel it'll help de-stress, but it'll strip your body of its natural oils.

 Apply a Generous Amount of Body Scrub

-Rub the body scrub in circular motions into your skin; to prevent it from being messy, start from your neck all the way to your feet.
-In case you have rough patches on your skin, consider paying attention to that area.
-This improves circulation and will gently exfoliate those areas.
+Rub the body scrub in circular motions into your skin.
+Prevent it from being messy by starting at your neck and working downward to your feet.
+If you have rough patches on your skin, consider paying attention to those areas.
+Body scrubbing improves circulation and will gently exfoliate those areas.

-When applying your body scrub in the shower, be careful when rubbing the scrub on your feet, so the floor doesn't get slippery.
+When applying your body scrub in the shower, be careful when rubbing the scrub on your feet, as the floor might get slippery.

 Use A Brush/Loofah To Work The Scrub

-The next process is massaging the scrub into your skin.
-However, before doing this, check if there's any special technique written on the label; some body scrub brands have unique instructions on usage, so the best way is to follow their direction to get the most out of your scrub.
+The next part of the process is massaging the scrub into your skin.
+However, before doing this, check if there's any special technique written on the label.
+Some body scrub brands have specific instructions on usage, so the best way is to follow their direction to get the most out of your scrub.

-To avoid overworking your fingers, use a brush or loofah to massage your skin's surface gently, as aggressive scrubbing might even cause further irritation to your skin.
+Avoid overworking your fingers by using a brush or loofah to gently massage your skin's surface.
+Aggressive scrubbing might cause irritation to your skin.
 Make use of massaging motions to target the dark spots and rough areas on your skin.

-Using gentle, circular motions will have all the dead skin cells falling out in no time.
+Use gentle, circular motions, and the dead skin cells will fall off in no time.

 Rinse With Warm Water

-After you have let your exfoliating body scrub penetrate your skin for about 10 minutes (or more, depending on the directive written on the product label), you can now rinse off with lukewarm water.
+After letting the exfoliating body scrub penetrate your skin for about 10 minutes (or more depending on the product instructions), rinse off with lukewarm water.

-Repeat the rinsing process again to be sure there are no buildup particles on your skin.
-If you have a dry skin, you'll notice that exfoliating with most body scrubs will leave your skin soft immediately after use.
+Repeat the rinsing process to ensure no buildup of particles on your skin.
+If you have dry skin, you'll notice that exfoliating with most body scrubs will leave your skin soft immediately after use.

 Once you are done rinsing, it's bath time again.
 Showering is not a necessary step, but it'll further help remove other impurities from your skin.